bjks/gfp_gaussian_process/README.md

 # gfp_gaussian_process
-Re-implementaion of the python code: https://github.com/fioriathos/new_protein_project
+Likelihood calculation and predictions of 1 dimensional genealogy is re-implementaion of the python code: https://github.com/fioriathos/new_protein_project.

 ### Compile
 `cd src; make`